maciekrb/site_migration_utils/README.md

                         where id is a row unique id and col1, col2 and col3 are the columns in which the expression will be searched
+  --needle NEEDLE       The value that will be searched for, and replaced --replacement REPLACEMENT
-  -v {WARN,INFO,DEBUG}, --verbosity {WARN,INFO,DEBUG}
+                        The value that will replace --needle -v {WARN,INFO,DEBUG}, --verbosity {WARN,INFO,DEBUG}
                         Verbosity level

 ```

 Usage examples